-If you are not a coffee aficionado you may not have dared to try an espresso yet.
+If you are not a coffee aficionado you may be wondering ‘what is espresso?‘.
 An espresso is basically a strong and concentrated shot of coffee, topped with a thick layer of golden crema.
 It has a rich aroma and velvety mouthfeel.
 While espresso is served as a shot, it is not meant to be drunk in a single mouthful.
 It is meant to be slowly sipped, savoring the flavor profile, aroma and aftertaste.

 Espresso is a 45ml (1.5 ounces) beverage that is prepared from 7-9 grams of coffee through which clean water of 192 – 198 degrees F has been forced at 9-10 atmospheres of pressure, where the grind of the coffee has made the brewing “flow” time approximately 22-28 seconds.SCAA definition of espresso